scalyr/dataset-addon-for-splunk/README.md

 #  Security Data Lake Add-On for Splunk
-The Security Data Lake Add-On for Splunk provides integration with [DataSet](https://www.dataset.com) and [XDR](https://www.sentinelone.com/platform/xdr-ingestion) by [SentinelOne](https://sentinelone.com).
+The Security Data Lake Add-On for Splunk provides integration with [Security DataLake](https://www.sentinelone.com/platform/xdr-ingestion/) and [DataSet](https://www.dataset.com) by [SentinelOne](https://sentinelone.com).
 The key functions allow two-way integration:
 - SPL custom command to query directly from the Splunk UI.
 - Inputs to index alerts as CIM-compliant, or any user-defined query results.
 - Alert action to send events from Splunk.

 ## Installation
-The add-on can be installed from [Splunkbase](https://splunkbase.splunk.com/app/6575) or manually via the .tgz file.
+The add-on can be installed manually via the .tgz file in the [release directory](/release).
+Reference Splunk documentation for [installing add-ons](https://docs.splunk.com/Documentation/AddOns/released/Overview/Installingadd-ons).
+For Splunk Cloud customers, reference Splunk documentation for private app installation on [Classic Experience](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/PrivateApps#Install_private_apps_on_Splunk_Cloud_Platform) or [Victoria Experience](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/PrivateApps#Install_a_private_app_on_Classic_Experience).

 For those looking to customize, the package subdirectory contains all artifacts.
 To compile, reference Splunk's [UCC Framework instructions](https://splunk.github.io/addonfactory-ucc-generator/how_to_use/) to use `ucc-gen` and `slim package`.

-Reference Splunk documentation for [installing add-ons](https://docs.splunk.com/Documentation/AddOns/released/Overview/Installingadd-ons).

 ## Splunk Permission Requirements
 The add-on uses Splunk encrypted secrets storage, so admins require `admin_all_objects` to create secret storage objects and users require `list_storage_passwords` capability to retrieve secrets.